 As noted in the previous section, the number of feasibility cuts grows exponentially for the one-way case, and this is also true for the new connectivity cut constraints.
 We take a similar approach as before, generating a limited number of valid inequalities added as regular and lazy constraints.

 \textbf{Bidirectional hop constraints:} The constraints from Section \ref{sec:vis_two_way} are also valid for the one-way scenario.
 One could introduce two types of valid inequalities, where hop distances are calculated with respect to both the entrance and exit.
-However, this led to too many constraints and showed marginal differences in runtimes.
+However, this led to an excessive number of constraints and marginal differences in runtime.
 Hence, we only included bidirectional hop inequalities with respect to the entrance cell.

 \textbf{Dead end prevention constraints:} In the flow formulation version discussed in Section \ref{sec:dead_end}, constraints involving the lane direction variables $z$ and the flow variables $f$ and $g$ prevented dead ends.
 Alternatively, it is possible to write valid inequalities that eliminate dead ends without using the flow variables.
 This can be done (1) purely using drive field variables $y$ or (2) using both $y$ and $z$ variables.